Gerard of Cremona

 〈Commentum in Quadripartitum〉

-S. Falk, ‘Understanding the Length of Life: The Glosses on Plato of Tivoli’s Translation of the Quadripartitum’ (forthcoming); S. Georges, Sensus huius littere.
-Gerard of Cremona’s Translation of Ptolemy’s Almagest and How It Was Glossed in Space and Time (forthcoming).
+Bibl.
+S. Falk, ‘Understanding the Length of Life: The Glosses on Plato of Tivoli’s Translation of the Quadripartitum’, SCIAMVS 22 (2022), 195-251; S. Georges, Glosses as a Source for the History of Science.
+The Case of Gerard of Cremona’s Translation of Ptolemy’s Almagest (forthcoming).